 London EC1V 0HB

-Mary Ann was also a founding member of the executive board for the University's Centre for Creativity in Professional Practice, which was launched in 2009 and is part of the Cass Business School.
-She leads the ‘Creativity and the Creative Industries’ module for the interdisciplinary, innovative Masters in Innovation, Creativity and Leadership.
+A founding member of the executive board for the University's Centre for Creativity in Professional Practice, which was launched in 2009 and is based at the Beyes Business School, Mary Ann leads the ‘Creativity and the Creative Industries’ module for the interdisciplinary Masters in Innovation, Creativity and Leadership.
+She continues to teach on City's Publishing MAs, which she led from 2006-17.
+She drew on the consistent success of these programmes in the design of City's BA English, launched in 2016-17, which also combines research excellence with modules and assignments which inform and support the students' career aspirations.

 - MSc Research Methods, University of Surrey, Guildford, United Kingdom, Sep 2002 – Jul 2006